Cis-Dichlorobis(ethylenediamine)cobalt(III) chloride: Synthesis and optical resolution

 Cis-dichlorobis(ethylenediamine)cobalt(III) chloride is obtained by heating a solution of trans-dichlorobis(ethylenediamine)cobalt(III) chloride, e.g. using a steam bath.

 The racemate can be resolved into two enantiomers (Λ and Δ) by the formation of the d-α-bromocamphor-π-sulfonate salt.
 The diastereomeric salts are separated by recrystallization.
 After their purification, the individual diastereomers are converted back to the chloride salt by reaction with ice cold hydrochloric acid.

-Comparison of cis and trans isomers
+Related complexes

-This salt is less soluble than the dull-green isomeric trans-dichlorobis(ethylenediamine)cobalt(III) chloride.
+This salt is less soluble than its dull-green isomer trans-dichlorobis(ethylenediamine)cobalt(III) chloride.
 This pair of isomers were significant in the development of the area of coordination chemistry.
-The chiral cis isomer can be obtained by heating the trans isomer.
-Both isomers of dichlorobis(ethylenediamine)cobalt(III) chloride have often been used in stereochemical studies and as intermediates (like tris(ethylenediamine)cobalt(III) chloride) for the preparation of other cobalt salt complexes.
+The chiral cis isomer is obtained by heating the trans isomer.
+Both isomers of dichlorobis(ethylenediamine)cobalt(III) have often been used in stereochemical studies.

+Tris(ethylenediamine)cobalt(III) chloride in contrast to the bis(ethylenediamine) complexes does not undergo substitution.